sneha240-panda/Starbucks-Randomizer/README.md

  > * What languages/tools/technologies do you plan to use?
+(This list may change over the course of the project) Plan A: We will be using C++ (stl library), SDL2 Library (it runs on C/C++) to display our game, and Adobe Illustrator to draw our clues and backgrounds for the game
-(This list may change over the course of the project) We would use primarily C++, and use specifically the math library to generate certain items randomly
+Plan B: We would use primarily C++, and use specifically the math library to generate certain items randomly

  > * What will be the input/output of your project?